jogramming/dbstate/README.md

 **Status:**

-The API is not stable currently, it will stabilise as it gets closer to 1.0, see the 1.0 issue [here](https://github.com/jonas747/dbstate/milestone/1)
+The API is not stable currently, it will stabilise as it gets closer to the 1.0 release, see the 1.0 milestone [here](https://github.com/jonas747/dbstate/milestone/1)

 ## Pros and cons